Anthony-R-G/ConservationApp/README.md

 •The map has coordinates of each animal placed in the area they live.
 (Note: this will be updated to encompass larger polygon regions since not every species has one specific coordinate they reside in)

-•Each coordinate annotation can be tapped to reveal a custom popup view..
+•Each coordinate annotation can be tapped to reveal a custom popup view.

 •The popup displays information such as the animal's name, a small habitat summary, the distance that animal is away from you (if location access is granted), and will enable you to visit that animal's specific detail page.